ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 }

 ```
-'foo' is actually a higher order function that returns partial function inside with parameter, which is defined using first parameter 'a'.
+'foo' is actually a higher order function that returns another function inside with parameter, which is defined using first parameter 'a'.
 Therefore, when we call 'foo <| 3 <|4', we end up evaluating higher order function first with 'a = 3' and evaluate internal partial function with 'b = 4'.

-If you want to write the function in-line, you can also write like following.
+If you want to write the function in-line, you can also write like following using 'lambda'.
 ```
 template<//>
 module function_example(){